pmusaraj/discourse-mobile-single-site-app/README.md

 - Create an iCloud container and associate it with your App ID.

-### Discourse setup
+### OneSignal Discourse Setup

 Add the [discourse-onesignal](https://github.com/pmusaraj/discourse-onesignal/) plugin to your Discourse instance and configure it: enable notifications, add your OneSignal App ID and the OneSignal REST API key.

-In your Discourse settings, add `discosingle://auth_redirect` to `allowed user api auth redirects`.
+In your Discourse settings, add your site's home URL to `allowed user api auth redirects` (the app will redirect to your home URL once the user authorizes access for the app in Discourse).

-You should now be ready to build and test the app in Xcode our using react-native run-ios on the command line.
-(To test push notifications, you need to set up your app on your phone, either via ad-hoc or through TestFlight.)
+You should now be ready to build and test the app in Xcode our using `react-native run-ios` on the command line.
+(Push Notifications can be tested on a real device only, but the OneSignal console will show any attempts to enable Push Notifications on a simulator.)

-### Android-specific Configuration

-You need to set Gradle variables in your user's home folder, under ~/.gradle/gradle.properties for your keychain, OneSignal ID and Google Project Number.
-Ssee list of variables to set in **DiscoSingle Gradle Variables** section of `android/gradle.properties`.

 ### Helpful Tools